|

 (v) If time is enlarged, will the Respondent be unfairly prejudiced?

-[8] Rasaku the Supreme Court fu heer held
+[8] Rasaku the Supreme Court further held

-‘These factors may not be necessarily exhaustive, but they are certainly convenient yardsticks to assess the merit of an applic for enlargement of time.
-Ultimately, it is for the court turt to uphold its own rules, while always endeavouring to avoid or redress any grave injustice that might result from the strict application of the rules of court.’
+‘These factors may not be necessarily exhaustive, but they are certainly convenient yardsticks to assess the merit of an application for enlargement of time.
+Ultimately, it is for the court to uphold its own rules, while always endeavouring to avoid or redress any grave injustice that might result from the strict application of the rules of court.’

 [9] Under the third and fourth factors in Kumar, test for enlargement of time now is ‘real prospect of success’.
 I would rather consider the third and fourth factors in Kumar first before looking at the other factors which will be considered, if necessary, in the end.
 In Nasila v State [2019] FJCA 84; AAU0004.2011 (6 June 2019) the Court of Appeal said